 6. Ben Kenobi

-I actually need to get a good camera.
+I actually need to get half decent camera.
 If you go blind by how bright the face on Ben looks in this picture, I am really sorry.
 Maybe he is just glowing because he is one with the force.
 Or maybe it’s because I use a shitty camera phone to take photographs, instead of using a decent one that can actually focus.
-But I will spend my money on old crap instead of decent tech, so meh!
-We just have to deal with it.
+But I will spend my money on old toys instead of decent tech, so we just have to deal with it.

 So this is Ben or Obi-Wan Kenobi.
 It is very simple representation of Alec Guinness’s on-screen character, though I think Ben did have lighter coloured under-robes in the film, more creamy colour and less brown.
 But who really cares.
-The point of this toy was to make it have a lightsaber fight with Darth Vader, not scorn it for its lack of accuracy (that alone is reserved for Luke and his yellow saber).
+The point of this toy was to make it have a lightsaber fight with Darth Vader, not scorn it for its lack of accuracy.

-If your eyes survived Ben’s glare, then maybe C3PO will fuck ’em up!
+If your eyes survived Ben’s glare, then maybe C3PO will finish them off!
 I am amazed that after nearly forty years, this figure is as shiny as he is.
 A lot of the chrome figures from the vintage line lost the paintwork very easily, and their limbs also go all floppy.
 But this one looks real nice.
 He looks like he could have been torn off his card last year.

-I think this is one of the more screen accurate figures of the line in my opinion, probably because it is easier to make a good copy of an inanimate face than it is a real one.
-I never owned one of these as a kid either and I’m not too bummed about that.
+I think this is one of the more screen accurate figures of the line, probably because it is easier to make a good copy of an inanimate face than it is a real one.
+I never owned C3PO as a kid either and I’m not too bummed about that.
 I like C3PO enough, but he wasn’t a figure that I really needed.When your playing on the floor, in the midst of an awesome scene and the Stormtroopers are chasing after Luke and Han, I was never like “Shit, I wish I had a C3PO to be a whiny bitch right now, that would really make this adventure better.”
 Like R2, they reused the design of the figure for The Empire Strikes Back, but made it so you could remove his arms and legs and put him in a little bag on Chewie’s back like in the movie.

 8. Han Solo